If your question is not answered in Workshop FAQs follow this link.

 No. Most classrooms have a large screen to demonstrate the Lego WeDo software.
 It does not need to be interactive so a television with an HDMI socket will do.
 If one is not available please let us know and we will bring one with us.
 All other equipment will be provided, including laptops/tablets.

 No. The children’s computers will be fully charged (Although your presenter will probably need one for their laptop).

 Do I need to stay with the children during the workshop?

-Not usually for group sizes under 20 (All presenters have a enhanced DBS clearance).
+Not usually for group sizes under 20 (All presenters are experienced, qualified teachers and have enhanced DBS clearance).
 However a member of your staff must be available if needed.
 Older classes (Y4 up) are usually best learning independently so a member of staff may have time to complete other tasks in the classroom.
 Younger classes may need some help.
 Please check when booking.